This post may contain affiliate links. For more information, please see our affiliate policy.

-Single-serving cocktails for a small Thanksgiving
+Drinks and cocktails for a small Thanksgiving dinner

 If you’re craving something more labor-intensive than opening a bottle of wine, these delicious cocktails are made by the glass.
 You and your partner can each toast with your favorite.

-I hope wherever you are, and whoever you are with, you have a wonderful, safe, and happy Thanksgiving!
+I hope wherever you are and whoever you are with, you have a wonderful, safe, and happy Thanksgiving!